 We can understand guna, karma, and kāla, through another triad called deśa-kāla-pātra, which is often translated as “time, place, and circumstance”.
 Since kāla is used in both cases, there is no need to separately explain the term; it means time.
 In previous posts, I have described how matter in Sāńkhya constructs a tree-like space from the three modes.
 The guna therefore, create space and each combination of the three modes is a unique ideological “place” in the universe.
-Hence, we can equate the term guna with the term deśa; one of them says that the world is three qualities, while other says the world is space; these two are identical notions when we understand how the locations in space are produced through the combination of three qualities.
+Consequently, we can equate the term guna with the term deśa or space and place; one of them says that the world is three qualities, while other says the world is space; these two are identical notions when we understand how the locations in space are produced through the combination of three qualities.

-Deśa-kāla-pātra means that karma creates the roles, scenes, or circumstances (i.e. the “vessels”) that our bodies fill up.
-To understand karma, we have to see how the universe is produced as roles, which are defined as rights and duties, and when the body occupies the role, there is a natural definition of moral behavior.
+Deśa-kāla-pātra means that karma creates the roles, the scenes of interactions, or circumstances (i.e. the “vessels”).
+These vessels are then filled up by material bodies who are placed into the roles.
+To understand karma, we have to see how the universe is produced as roles and the body is pushed into that role.
+The roles define rights and duties, and when the body occupies the role, there is a natural definition of moral behavior.
 The morality exists as the “vessel” in which we are situated.
 We are expected to obey the bounds of this “vessel”—i.e. don’t exceed the rights and don’t fall short of the duties.

 Real and Imaginary Space

 There is hence a real distance in space created by guna, which is permanent because it is the gap between two concepts, which always exist as a possibility.
-The distance between the “table” and “chair” never changes, and in that sense, the material space is eternal.
+The distance between the “table” and “chair” never changes in the conceptual space, and in that sense, the material space is eternal.
 The temporary part is that some objects occasionally interact with the other objects in order to create a scene.
 These objects are not necessarily close, nor are they necessarily far apart.
 However, when they interact they appear to be close, and when they don’t interact they appear to be far.
-The appearance of proximity and distance is an illusion produced due to karma that causes the objects to mutually interact.
+The appearance of proximity and distance is an illusion produced due to their mutual interaction.

 The Creation of Experience

 One of the big mysteries of modern science is that atomic theory describes the world as a possibility but only one of those possibilities becomes a reality at any given moment.
-The situation is like tossing a dice in which all the faces are possible, but only one of the faces will turn up.
+The situation is like tossing a dice in which all the faces are possible, but only one of the faces will turn up at any given point in time.
 The difference is that these faces in atomic theory are different objects.
 So, we interact with one object after another, but we cannot predict which object is going to be next.
 What we see is a product of that interaction.

-Scientists ask how this interaction is created because we are not able to find a “force” that can create the interaction.
+Scientists have been asking how the succession of the interactions could be created because we are not able to find a “force” that can choose the next experience.
 The mystery is deepened because we think that in the physical space the atom and the measuring instrument are very close to each other.
 Then what causes the atom to “suddenly” emit and be detected by the measuring instrument?
 This problem is still unsolved at present.